 - Contribution calendar (you might be tempted to think it’s useless for you, but read on to find out why you should like it A LOT).

-To access repositories of the person, click “Repositories” in the bar menu and choose from the dropdown list.
+To access the repositories of the person, click “Repositories” in the bar menu and choose from the dropdown list.

 While code listed as “Sources” is essentially code authored and hosted on GitHub by this person, code listed as “forked” is basically code copied from someone else that this person found valuable and copied to use for themselves.